polydeaco/polydea/README.md

 Very much like [Vicetv.com](https://www.vicetv.com/en_us

 ## Explore (/explore?q=XXXX)
-Users can perform fuzzy search and filter genre wit tabs.
+Users can perform fuzzy search and filter genre wit tabs. query params for each search input

 ## Video Playlist pages ( /playlist/XXXX )
 Very similar layout/look as [Vice video page](https://www.vicetv.com/en_us/video/wednesday-march-4-2020/5e4c0a59d11b9971890a3de5) .
-Each video refers to a playlist.
-Inlude show productsslider from the shop which are for sale.
+The rest of the videos ont he same palylist are in the playlist section, and will automatically play next.
+Inlude 6 recently added products from the shop below the player in a carousel .

 ## Shows (/shows)
 User can view and search the list of Shows.
+Same layout as [Vice Show page](https://www.vicetv.com/en_us/shows).

 ## Music (/music)
-User can view and search the list of Shows.
+User can view and search the list of Shows, each item forwards to the Playlist page..
+[Vice Show page](https://www.vicetv.com/en_us/shows).

 ## Shop (/shop)
 Store experience much like